Freedom of religion in Brunei

+The constitution of Brunei states that while the official religion is the Shafi'i school of Sunni Islam, all other religions may be practiced "in peace and harmony."
+Apostasy and blasphemy are legally punishable by corporal and capital punishment, including stoning to death, amputation of hands or feet, or caning.
+Only caning has been used since 1957.

+Background

 Brunei functions as a Unitary Islamic absolute monarchy, following the Constitution of Brunei.
 According to the Constitution, "the official religion of Brunei Darussalam shall be the Islamic Religion."
 At the same time, the constitution guarantees freedom of religion for individuals, stating: "all other religions may be practised in peace and harmony by the persons professing them."
 Additionally, Sunni Islam forms the foundation of Islamic law in the country, whenever applicable.
 In particular, the Shafi'i school of jurisprudence is the official madhhab.
 The other Sunni schools of jurisprudence (Hanafi, Maliki and Hanbali) may be consulted if required (and approved by the Sultan).

+Since its independence in 1984, Brunei has operated a dual legal system, one secular and one Shari'a; Shari'a is legally enforceable only with Bruneian Muslims.
+However, the Syariah Penal Code Order 2013 has blurred those lines and interpretation can be unclear.

-Despite the provision for freedom of religion in its constitution, the Government of Brunei has placed certain restrictions on the practice of non-Islamic beliefs, specifically on the practice of officially-delineated "deviant" groups (such as the Jehovah's Witnesses and Baha'i), and the freedom to proselytise non-Islamic faiths.
-In addition, non-Muslims are coerced to follow Islamic guidelines by social pressure, according to a 2020 Report by the US Embassy in Brunei.
+Despite the provision for freedom of religion in its constitution, the Government of Brunei has placed certain restrictions on the practice of non-Islamic beliefs, specifically on the practice of officially-delineated "deviant" groups (such as the Jehovah's Witnesses and adherents of the Baháʼí Faith), and the freedom to proselytise non-Islamic faiths.
+In addition, non-Muslims are often co-erced to follow Islamic guidelines by social pressure, according to a 2020 Report by the US Embassy in Brunei.

-All private schools offer voluntary Islamic instruction to Muslim students, and all post-secondary students are required to attend courses on the national Malay Muslim Monarchy ideology.
-Schools are not allowed to teach Christianity.
-The Government uses a range of municipal and planning laws and other legislation to restrict the expansion of religions other than official Islam.

 The Government of Brunei sponsored a multi-faith delegation to the ASEM Interfaith Dialogue in Cyprus in July 2006.

 The law discourages Muslims from learning about other faiths.
 At the same time, Islamic authorities organize a range of activities to explain and propagate Islam.
-Authorities also offer financial and housing incentives to Muslims[cite?].
-Furthermore, the Government of Brunei funds the construction of mosques.
+Authorities also offer financial and housing incentives to prospective converts to Islam.

 Religious demography

-In 2011, Brunei had a population of 422,700, including temporary residents.
-Of that population, 83% are Muslim, 7% are Buddhist, and less than 4% represent other faiths; the remainder did not state a religious affiliation.
+In 2021, Brunei had a population of 422,700, including temporary residents.
+Of that population, 82.1% are Muslim, 8.7% are Christian, 7% are Buddhist and 5% represent other faiths; the remainder did not state a religious affiliation.

 There are 110 mosques and prayer halls, six Christian churches, three Chinese temples, and one Hindu temple officially registered in the country.

 Proselytizing by faiths other than the officially sanctioned branch of Islam is not permitted.
 There are no missionaries reported working in the country.